 The title, subtitles, body text, and graphics must be LARGE enough for audiences to read from 3 feet away.
 Posters must clearly explain:

-1. Advantage—A clear advantage over existing products, services, or technology available on
+- Advantage.
+A clear advantage over existing products, services, or technology available on the market today.

-4. Breadth of Impact—The potential market is widespread and adaptable to various market segments.
+- Breadth of Impact.
+The potential market is widespread and adaptable to various market segments.

-Protecting your intellectual property at any stage of development is important.
-Avoid exhibiting content that will compromise your right to use or pursue the idea in the future.
+Visit the United States Patent and Trademark Office website to learn the best method of protecting your intellectual property.
+Avoid exhibiting content at the SVIC Finalist Showcase that will compromise your right to use or pursue the idea in the future.

 Patentable or Copyright Technology, Process, or Software